 Please note that credit cards, social security cards, and birth certificates are unacceptable forms of ID and will be rejected if presented.

 The form must be notarized before delivering it to the CMRA or the virtual mailbox provider.
 Notary services are available in multiple places now, like Police Stations, courthouses, and banks.
 You can also use a notary directory to find the closest notary to you.
 You will also be required to provide proof of identity to the notary.
 For a faster solution, you can look into an online notary service like NotaryCam.
 It may be slightly more expensive than in-house notary services, but it’s worth considering if you don’t have a notary nearby.

 But first, check with your local bank for notary services.
 Some banks provide the service for free for their users.

 Can an International or Non-us Resident Use This Service?

 Travelers living abroad or foreigners can still sign up for a PO Box or virtual mailbox service.
 They can download the form online, fill it out, and get it notarized online or at local banks or embassies.
-In this case, a US notary seal or a non-US notary seal are accepted.
+In this case, a US notary or non-US notary seal is accepted.

 And finally, send out the form, and you’re done!
 There are multiple ways to send the form to your CMRA; it can be by mail, email, fax, or even in person.
 Please get back to your virtual mailbox provider to find out the best way to send them the form.
 With this helpful guide, you’ll easily be able to understand, fill out, and send your USPS Form 1583.